mollie/mollie-api-node/README.md

 ## Features

-- [Payments](https://www.mollie.com/en/docs/reference/payments/create): are the heart of the Mollie API: this is where most implementations start off.
+- [Payments](https://docs.mollie.com/reference/v2/payments-api/create-payment): are the heart of the Mollie API: this is where most implementations start off.
-- [Methods](https://www.mollie.com/en/docs/reference/methods/list): show all the payment methods activated on the website profile.
-- [Issuers](https://www.mollie.com/en/docs/reference/issuers/list): allow you to integrate iDEAL's bank selection screen into your own payment flow.
+- [Methods](https://docs.mollie.com/reference/v2/methods-api/list-methods): show all the payment methods activated on the website profile.
+Also allows you to integrate iDEAL's bank selection screen into your own payment flow.
-- [Refunds](https://www.mollie.com/en/docs/reference/refunds/list-all): allow you to make refunds in relation to a payment.
+- [Refunds](https://docs.mollie.com/reference/v2/refunds-api/create-refund): allow you to make refunds in relation to a payment.
-- [Customers](https://www.mollie.com/en/docs/reference/customers/create): allow you to manage your customer's details.
+- [Customers](https://docs.mollie.com/reference/v2/customers-api/create-customer): allow you to manage your customer's details.
-- [Mandates](https://www.mollie.com/en/docs/reference/mandates/create): allow you to charge a customer's credit card or bank account recurrently.
+- [Mandates](https://docs.mollie.com/reference/v2/mandates-api/create-mandate): allow you to charge a customer's credit card or bank account recurrently.
-- [Subscriptions](https://www.mollie.com/en/docs/reference/subscriptions/create): allow you to schedule recurring payments to take place at regular intervals.
+- [Subscriptions](https://docs.mollie.com/reference/v2/subscriptions-api/create-subscription): allow you to schedule recurring payments to take place at regular intervals.

 # Getting started